jgoldfar/fenics-docker/README.md

 ## Container Descriptions

-* `jupyter` contains a FEnics installation with jupyter for algorithm development.
+* `base` contains a FEnics installation with additional packages needed for research codes.

-* `plain` contains a FEnics installation with additional packages needed for research codes.
+* `jupyter` layers a [jupyter notebook](https://www.jupyter.org) on top of `base` for vizualization and algorithm development.